-We have audited the financial statements of the Common School fund, major governmental fund of the State of Oregon, which comprise the balance sheet as of June 30, 2023, and the related statement of revenues, expenditures, and changes in fund balances of the Common School fund of the State of Oregon, as of and for the year ended June 30, 2023, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the financial statements of the Common School fund, major governmental fund of the State of Oregon, which comprise the balance sheet as of June 30, 2024, and the related statement of revenues, expenditures, and changes in fund balances of the Common School fund of the State of Oregon, as of and for the year ended June 30, 2024, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Common School Fund of the State of Oregon as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Common School Fund of the State of Oregon as of June 30, 2024, and the respective changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.